 If the sporty look is your thing, you may want to look at the Storm Hustle II.
 Made of a polyester-nylon blend, it features a water-repellent front pocket (an ideal place to store valuables like your wallet) and an abrasion-resistant bottom panel, and its padded laptop sleeve can hold up to a 15-inch machine.
 With a 31-liter capacity, this bag is large enough to hold anything you might need to get you through the day.

-Made of resilient polyester, the Haystack comes with injection-molded shoulder straps and a removable sternum strap for extra support.
+Made of resilient polyester, the Haystack comes with injection-molded shoulder straps and a reinforced top carry handle.
 It offers generous interior space with a laptop sleeve that can fit a 15-inch device, plus two exterior side mesh pockets for water bottles or other items.
-It also features a reinforced top carry handle.

 Made of high-grade durable nylon, this bag is tough, lightweight, and water resistant (though not waterproof, so be careful in a heavy rain).
 It has a padded sleeve for a 16-inch laptop and plenty of space for all your other gear, along with padded adjustable shoulder straps for a comfortable fit.
 You also have your choice of 10 different colors to match your personal style.

 With adjustable cushioned shoulder straps, a top carry handle, and padded tablet and laptop compartments, the Originals Create may be just the bag you need to carry all your gear to class.
-It also features two side water bottle pockets and a zippered mesh pocket to help keep you organized.
+It also features two zippered side pockets and two zippered interior pockets to help keep you organized.
 This bag is made of 100-percent polyester and comes with a lifetime warranty.